ghinks/epl-ml-mono-repo/packages/epl-base-model/readme.md

 For a home team a model will be built that reflects all previous results against any of the other 35 teams.

 When a model has been built predictions will be made against a set of test data.

+# testing

+The test set, which was kept back from the training data produced a 60% accuracy score on the first pass without any model tuning.